 The 2020 SHOT Show: it’ll be a little bigger than its predecessors and bigger yet in 2021.
-That’s what the NSSF (National Shooting Sports Foundation) and various tourism organizations are reported.
+That’s what the NSSF (National Shooting Sports Foundation) and various tourism organizations are reporting.
 Will it continue to grow beyond 2021?
 It might if the planned expansion to new [Las Vegas] Strip locations continues.
 Unfortunately we won’t know that until SHOT Show 2022 at the earliest.

 SHOT Show 2020

 This year is the 42nd instance of the annual convention, which began in St. Louis, MO. in 1979, and the 10th year it’ll have been held in Las Vegas.
 The NSSF is estimating it’ll host 2,400 exhibitors and approximately 60,000 attendees from all across the industry and many countries.
 Current estimates project it to be at nearly one million square feet of show space, with nearly 3,000 exhibitors, by its 43rd birthday.

-Should be interesting to see what it’s like at in 2028 at 50!
+Should be interesting to see what it’s like in 2028 at 50!

-According to a report from the Las Vegas Review-Journal (and updates since then), SHOT-related business will be incorporated into the MGM Grand Conference Center in 2020; it is supposed to expand even further to the nascent Caesar’s Forum in 2021.
+According to a report from the Las Vegas Review-Journal (and updates since then), SHOT-related business will be incorporated into the MGM Grand Conference Center in 2020; it is supposed to expand even further to the nascent Caesar’s Forum for SHOT Show 2021.
 Colloquially known as “SHOT”, the convention has been held at the Sands Convention Center since 2010.
 It is somewhere between the 6th and 8th largest annual show in Las Vegas depending upon how one measures such things.
 2019’s show reportedly brought over $90 million to the metro area.

 The convention is currently scheduled to be held in Las Vegas until at least 2027.